kunhwiko/concepts/Kubernetes/F-network-part-2.md

 ##### External Load Balancing
 ```
 External load balancers operate at a node level rather than a pod level.
-If 3 pods exist in node A and 1 pod exists in node B, load will still be distributed equally to both nodes.
+If 3 pods exist in node A and 1 pod exists in node B, load could still be distributed equally to both nodes.
 ```

 ### Container Network Interface (CNI)